ingramleedy/Diamond-Aircraft-Service-Centers/README.md

 The Python script automates fetching and parsing data from Diamond's endpoint, ensuring the content stays up-to-date with minimal effort.
 Generated KML files can be viewed in Google Earth or imported into ForeFlight.

-### Enhanced Usage with ForeFlight

-For optimal use, import the content pack into ForeFlight to overlay Diamond centers on your maps.
-This allows quick access to contact details, addresses, and notes directly in the app's popups.

-- **Activation:** Download the `.ffc` content pack from the Releases section and import via ForeFlight's "More > Custom Content" menu.
-- **In-Flight Integration:** Centers appear as tappable waypoints with rich HTML descriptions, including clickable emails, phones, and websites.
-- **Subscription Note:** Custom content packs require a ForeFlight **Basic** subscription or higher.
-For advanced mapping features like Hazard Advisor, consider Pro Plus or Performance plans.

-Combine with ForeFlight's route planning to find the nearest Diamond service center during cross-country flights.

 ## Inspiration and Credits

 This content pack is inspired by and builds upon community efforts to make Diamond Aircraft location data more accessible: